 Before closing the hood, be sure all the filler caps are on properly.
 Then just pull the hood down and close it firmly.

-Underhood Light
+Underhood Lamp

-Your parking lights or headlights must be on for the underhood light to function when you open the hood.
+Your parking lamps or headlamps must be on for the underhood lamp to function when you open the hood.